timborn/serial-reader-mqtt/README.txt

 VENV
 ----
-NB we are using Python virtual environments: create new venv:
+NB we are using Python virtual environments:
+NB it is CRITIAL to use python3 to create the env; when in env python == python3

+create new venv:
-$ python -m venv /path/to/new/virtual/environment
+$ python3 -m venv /path/to/new/virtual/environment

 activate:
 $ source <venv>/bin/activate